 If you’re reading this, it means you’re interested in taking steps to improve your practice as an educator and create better outcomes for your students.
 Congratulations!
 Your commitment to lifelong professional learning is essential in helping NEA fulfill its mission to provide a great public education for every student.

 Unfortunately, not all educators have access to the professional development support they need.
-That’s why we created NEA Micro-credentials—to make it easy for all educators to access professional learning opportunities throughout our careers.
+That’s why we created NEA Micro-credentials—to make it easy for all educators (teachers and education support professionals alike) to access professional learning opportunities throughout our careers.

 What’s a Micro-Credential?